vplauzon/vplauzon.github.io/_posts/2020/2/2020-06-03-ingesting-histocical-data-at-scale-with-kusto.md

 The best way we found to address that is to use an [external table](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/schema-entities/externaltables) as a source instead of blob directly.
 This allows use to where-clause the external data table to avoid overlapping data.

 This discards tools such as *LightIngest*.
 This is a shame as it leverages queued ingestion (coming back to the reliability point at the beginning).

+## Transformation

+So far, we assumed we were importing historical data *as is*.
+That isn't always the case.

+For real time ingestion, we typically use a sequence of tables and [update policies](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/updatepolicy).
+This simulates an ELT in real time.

+We could do that for historical data as well.
+We would land the historical data in a table then using an update policy to transform that data and land it into another table.
+Optionally we could do that several times.

+In order to preserve the *creationTime* we talked about in the previous section, we would need to use `PropagateIngestionProperties=true` in the [update policy object](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/updatepolicy#the-update-policy-object).

+In some cases, the historical data doesn't have the same *shape* as the data we ingest in real time and hence would need different transformations.
+That would mean a different landing table and different update policies.
+It could then be interesting to transform the data before ingesting instead of using update policies.
+For this, the ingestion from a query over external tables could again be interesting.

+In other cases, the historical data might require more complex pre-processing that might need to be done outside of Kusto (e.g. Azure Function, Azure Batch, Spark, etc.).

 ## Summary